daniele47/autosaver/README.md

 `minimal-cli` or `kde-linux` are possible profiles and minimal-cli would only have neovim and tmux, for example

+## universal rules

+1. no `unwraps` in the code, use explicit `assertions` to validate invariants
+2. `tests` only for important and complex functions that are hard to get right

 ## todo

 - [x] in fs module, add `list_files` and `all_files` functions